euniceekpe3-star/Potato-Leave-Disease-Classification-/README.md

-Pls is # Potato Leaf Disease Classification
+ # Potato Leaf Disease Classification

 A Convolutional Neural Network (CNN) that classifies potato leaf images as either **Healthy** or affected by **Early Blight**, deployed as an interactive web application using Streamlit.